bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Speaker 1: 00:01:24

-Hi I'm sitting here with Sanket Kansalkar and I'm gonna talk to him about Minuscript and Minuscript policy and his work that he's doing on making it easier for us to implement more complex contracts on Bitcoin.
+Hi I'm sitting here with Sanket Kansalkar and I'm gonna talk to him about Miniscript and Miniscript policy and his work that he's doing on making it easier for us to implement more complex contracts on Bitcoin.

 Speaker 2: 00:01:49